looker-open-source/looker-load-testing/nuke-from-orbit/README.md

         * Select JSON key and a credentials json file will be downloaded to your system.

 > ⚠ **WARNING: This file should be considered sensitive and should be secured appropriately.**

+If you are using the optional IAP setup, then these steps are required as well:

 3. Assign IAP WebApp User Permissions to yourself:
     * Navigate to IAM-Admin -> IAM